 Escrow

-One unique thing in California is the fact that for most business sales transactions, escrow is required.
-There are a lot of reasons for this, and they are designed to protect both the buyer and the seller.
+One unique aspect of California is that, for most business sales transactions, escrow is typically required.
 There is also the Bulk Sale Law (BSL) that governs the sale of a business.

-While many business brokers will try to do a lot of steps in this process without an attorney, it is generally best that both parties have an attorney review all documents before the final escrow and closing of the sale.
+While many business brokers attempt to complete numerous steps in this process without an attorney, it is generally best for both parties to have an attorney review all documents before the final escrow and closing of the sale.

 Attorney Pros and Cons

-While there is some debate among business brokers if you “need” an attorney or not, it is not without basis.
-Choosing the right attorney to navigate this process is vital.
+While there is some debate among business brokers about whether you “need” an attorney or not, it is not without basis.
+Selecting the right attorney to guide you through this process is crucial.
 Why?

 - Due diligence is more thorough.
 The same is true when involving a good accountant